wtheisen/TerminusBrowser/README.md

 ## Hotkeys <a name="hotkeys"></a>

 - 'q' - go up a level, or quit the program if viewing the board index
-- 'u' - in-place update either the catalog or the thread in focus
 - 'w' - watch the currently focused thread
 - 'e' - view the thread watcher
+- 'r' - in-place update either the catalog or the thread in focus

 ## TODO List <a name="todoList"></a>